SeLite/SeLite.github.io/index.md

 When using complex scripts you need a framework.
 Several come with SeLite and are listed at [AppsFrameworks](AppsFrameworks).
 Follow [InstallFramework](InstallFramework) and any framework-specific steps.
 Read [PackagedTests](PackagedTests) on how to run demos.
 See also [Customisation](index#customisation) below.

 ## Database
-Scripts (whether for testing or not) can stores their data in [SQLite](http://www.sqlite.org/) database.
+Scripts (whether for testing or not) can store their data in [SQLite](http://www.sqlite.org/) database.
 When used for testing, test DB is initialised to a copy (or an export) of the web application's DB.

  * If the web application stores its data in [SQLite](http://www.sqlite.org/), test data lifecycle is streamlined.
 You can then use all buttons of [SettingsInterface](SettingsInterface).
 They snapshot application DB (into 'vanilla' DB).
 They (re)load test DB and/or application DB from that snapshot.
  * Otherwise import the app DB (from Postgres, MySQL and potentially other types) via customisable filters.
 Apply [DataImport](DataImport).